Existence and asymptotic behaviour of some time-inhomogeneous diffusions: Asymptotic behaviour of solutions

 \subsection{Behaviour on the critical line: $2\beta=\alpha+1$}

 The scaling transformation (\ref{scalingt}) associated with the exponential change of time provides a time-homogeneous equation (\ref{criticalline}).
-With the help of Motoo's theorem (see Theorem \ref{Motoo} below) and of the ergodic theorem we obtain the asymptotic behaviour of solutions to (\ref{eqsign}).
+With the help of Motoo's theorem (see Theorem \ref{Motoo} below) and of the ergodic theorem (see, for instance, Theorem 23.15 in \cite{Ka}, p.
+465) we obtain the asymptotic behaviour of solutions to (\ref{eqsign}).